digital-fabric/extralite/README.md

 db2.transaction { }
 ```

+As stated above, setting the database to use WAL journaling mode greatly reduces
+contention between different process/threads accessing the same database.
+For
-For most use cases, setting the busy timeout solves the problem of failing to
+most use cases, setting the busy timeout solves the problem of failing to run
-run queries because of a busy database, as normally transactions are
+queries because of a busy database, as normally transactions are short-lived.
-short-lived.

 However, in some cases, such as when running a multi-fibered app or when
 implementing your own timeout mechanisms, you'll want to set a [progress